-The Appalachian Regional Commission (ARC) is a regional economic development agency that represents a partnership of federal, state and local government.
-Established by an act of Congress in 1965, ARC is composed of the governors of the 13 Appalachian states and a federal co-chair, appointed by the President.
-Local participation is provided through multi-county local development districts.
+The Appalachian Regional Commission (ARC) is an economic development agency that represents a partnership of federal, state and local government.
+Established by an act of Congress in 1965, ARC is composed of the governors of the 13 Appalachian states and a Federal Co-Chair, appointed by the President.
+Local participation is provided through multi-county local development districts (LDD).

 As the only federal government agency focused exclusively on economic development, the U.S. Department of Commerce’s Economic Development Administration (EDA) plays a critical role in fostering regional economic development efforts in communities across the nation.